install4j HelpDownload

 Most operating systems have the concept of normal users and administrators.
 While regular applications can run with limited privileges, installers often need full administrator privileges because they make modifications to the system that are not granted to limited users.

 The required privileges depend on two factors: The operating system and the type of operations that are performed by the installer.
-The "Request privileges" action that is present in the "Startup" sequence of the default template for installers takes care of elevating the privileges to the required level and optionally terminating the installer with an error message if the required privileged cannot be obtained.
+The "Request privileges" action that is present in the "Startup" sequence of the default template for installers takes care of elevating the privileges to the required level and optionally terminating the installer with an error message if the required privileges cannot be obtained.

 Due to the differences of the different operating systems, this configuration is made separately for Windows, macOS and Unix.

-If the action fails, you can choose to not display an error message and switch to an installation directory in the user home directory with the "Fall back to user specific installation directory" property.
+If the action fails, you can choose to not display an error message and switch to an installation directory in the user home directory with the "Fall back to user-specific installation directory" property.
 Use Util.hasFullAdminRights() in condition expressions of actions that only work with elevated privileged in this case.

 For the installer and the uninstaller, the privileges should be the same.
 This is why the default template for the uninstaller has a "Request installer privileges" action that will request the same privileges that were obtained in the installer.